PhilippeBekaert/snd-hdspe/doc/controls.md

 See [hdspeconf](https://github.com/PhilippeBekaert/hdspeconf) for an example application using (and showing how to use) these elements.

 The controls correspond for most part with the similarly named controls in the Windows and MAC OSX control applications provided by RME.
-See the RME HDSPe sound card user guides for more information on these controls.
+See the RME HDSPe sound card user guides, and [hdspeconf](https://github.com/PhilippeBekaert/hdspeconf) documentation for more information on these controls.

 Elements common to all supported cards
 --------------------------------------